Mamiya 645 Super/Pro

 For the most part, the Mamiya 645 Pro and 645 Super are functionally identical.
 The major difference is that the Super allows you to shoot without a battery at a fixed shutter speed of 1/60 and the Pro has a self-timer.
 The self-timer makes the Pro more versatile, but I never cease to be amused at the ability to run in a purely mechanical mode.

 Perhaps most notable is that they did not hold their value so they are inexpensive.
 This is a feature, because you can buy two of them!
-(Update: in late 2017 the prices for were very low, as of 2020 the going rates appear to have doubled.)

 Comparing 645